What is Oracle Snapshot Standby?

-Oracle Data Guard Snapshot Standby allows you to open an Oracle Data Guard physical standby database for read/write access.
-Whilst you can replicate this functionality from Oracle 10g by using a combination of flashback database and manually running the required commands, Snapshot Standby offers a far more simple approach.
+Oracle Data Guard Snapshot Standby allows you to open an Oracle physical standby database for read/write access.
+Whilst you can replicate this functionality from Oracle 10g by using a combination of flashback database and manually running the required commands, Oracle Snapshot Standby offers a far more simple approach.

-Snapshot Standby allows for Log Transport to continue sending redo data from the primary whilst the Snapshot Standby database open.
+Oracle Snapshot Standby allows for Log Transport to continue sending redo data from the primary whilst the snapshot standby database remains open.
 This is a major advantage over using manual flashback as you avoid impacting your RPO during DR testing.

 1. Cancel media recovery on the standby: